Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 November 2025 04.23.04 UTC
+- WIB: Senin, 10 November 2025 05.26.38 UTC
-- WITA: Senin, 10 November 2025 05.23.04 UTC
+- WITA: Senin, 10 November 2025 06.26.38 UTC
-- WIT: Senin, 10 November 2025 06.23.04 UTC
+- WIT: Senin, 10 November 2025 07.26.38 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: friendship
+Kategori: inspirational